Search for MH370

 The finding of aircraft wreckage—on La Reunion in the Indian Ocean as well as Rodrigues Island and along the east coast of Africa—is consistent with drift modelling performed by Australia's Commonwealth Scientific and Industrial Research Organisation and affirms the focus of search efforts in the southern Indian Ocean.

 The search is unprecedented.

 The complexities surrounding the search are immense.
 The wide search area is a remote and previously unmapped area 1.1 million square kilometres in size.
 The bathymetric survey work shows the complexity of the terrain, with water depths of up to 6,000 metres.
 The search area contains underwater mountains, crevasses, ridges and 2,000 metre sheer cliffs, all of which may slow down the search.

 Following a meeting of Ministers from Malaysia, Australia and the People's Republic of China in Malaysia on 22 July 2016, it was announced that should the aircraft not be located in the current search area, and in the absence of credible new evidence leading to the identification of a specific location of the aircraft, the search would be suspended upon completion of the 120,000 square kilometre search area.
 The full communiqué from the meeting is available here.
-It is anticipated that searching the remaining area will take until around December 2016.
+It is anticipated that searching the remaining area will take until around January/February 2017.